Pooja Banerjee

 Pooja Banerjee (born 8 November 1991) is an Indian actress who appears in Hindi television.
 She began her television career as a contestant in MTV Roadies and subsequently starred as Tejal Majumdar in her first lead show, Ek Doosre Se Karte Hain Pyaar Hum.

 She gained initial fame by teaming up with Ekta Kapoor for few temporary supporting roles in Chandrakanta, Chandra Nandini and Dil Hi Toh Hai.
 Shortly thereafter, Banerjee became a household name and gained wider popularity with her roles in Kapoor's hugely successful shows Kasautii Zindagii Kay as Nivedita Basu and Kumkum Bhagya as Rhea Mehra.
 Since 2018, she was also playing the pivotal character of Bani Mehra in 3 seasons of Kapoor's web series Kehne Ko Humsafar Hain.

 Career

-Initial career (2011–16)

 Banerjee started her acting career in 2011, participating in MTV Roadies season 8.
 Her 1st fiction show came in 2012 with Ek Doosre Se Karte Hain Pyaar Hum on StarPlus, in which she portrayed the lead role of Tejal Majumdar.
 In 2013, she was cast in fantasy show The Adventures of Hatim on Life OK as Perizaad.

 That year Banerjee acted in Sahara One show Ghar Aaja Pardesi in the role of Rudraani.
 Shortly thereafter, she went on to be a contestant in the first season of Box Cricket League and appear as Rewa Mathur in Channel V's youth drama Swim Team.

-Establishment as Lead Actress (2016–present)

 In 2016, Banerjee found her first break as Noorie Shastri opposite Pearl V Puri in Life OK drama show Naagarjuna.